bkrpub/qpdf-wasm-esm/README.md

 # qpdf-wasm-esm-embedded

-This is a fork of [qpdf-wasm-esm](https://github.com/kairi003/qpdf-wasm-esm/) that uses ESM instead of CommonJS and is compiled to a single file (wasm embedded).
+This is a fork of [qpdf-wasm-esm](https://github.com/kairi003/qpdf-wasm-esm/) that uses ESM instead of CommonJS and is compiled to a single file (wasm embedded) with TypeScript typing.

 It is adjusted for the browser and has the following differences due to changes in build options:
 - It is an ES module instead of a CommonJS module.